programmer-1991/quiz-app-PP2/README.md

 #### Solved bugs

 - The user could move on to the next question without choosing an answer.
-This was solved by making the button invisible until and unless the user makes a choice
+This was solved by making the button invisible until and unless the user makes a choice.
-- The answer buttons still have hover effect even after making a choice.
+- The answer buttons still had hover effect even after making a choice.
 The solution was to activate the hover effect only when the buttons are enabled.

 #### Unfixed Bugs